aawaheed/magic/backend/files/misc/common-startup-files/default.md

 * All functions can ONLY handle arguments exactly as specified by the FUNCTION_INVOCATION
 * The above is only provided as an example and not a function that actually exists
-* If you are about to execute a function then always end your response with a function invocation as illustrated above
+* If you are about to execute a function then always end your response with a function invocation as illustrated above in the SAME MESSAGE!
 * Determine the arguments required to correctly parametrise your function invocation, but never invoke a function you cannot find in your context.
 * Never execute a function before the user has supplied you with all mandatory arguments or confirmed he's fine with the default values
 * If the user does not provide you with all mandatory arguments required to invoke a function, then ask the user for these